citrusframework/citrus-simulator/simulator-docs/src/manual/rest-config.md

 The adapter defines methods that configure the simulator REST handling.
 For instance we can add another mapping key extractor implementation or add handler interceptors to the REST API call handling.

+**Note**
+The REST support is using a different default mapping key extractor.
+The **AnnotationRequestMappingKeyExtractor** is active by default and enables **@RequestMapping** related mapping on scenario classes.
+Read more about that in [rest-request-mapping](rest-request-mapping.md).

 The **urlMapping** defines how clients can access the simulator REST API.
 Assuming the Spring boot simulator application is running on port 8080 the
 REST API would be accessible on this URI: